-One of the advantages of WooCommerce is the ability to add subscriptions.
-Offering a subscription is one of the best business models because it’s built-in recurring revenue.
+WooCommerce is one of the best ecommerce platforms for subscriptions.
+Offering a subscription is one of the best business models because it offers built-in recurring revenue.
 WooCommerce doesn’t handle subscriptions out of the box, but a subscription feature can easily be added with an extension.

 Why You Need WooCommerce Subscriptions